ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 If, as we said, our `Cloud c a` type is enriched with these same instances, a complicated set of constraints such as

 {% highlight haskell %}
-requestToken :: (MonadReader TokenCredentials m, MonadThrow m, MonadHttp m, MonadRandom m) => m OAuth2Token
+requestTokenProvider1 :: (MonadReader TokenCredentials m, MonadThrow m, MonadHttp m, MonadRandom m) => m OAuth2Token
 {% endhighlight %}

 might be rewritten as the more informative

 {% highlight haskell %}
-requestToken :: HasCredentials c => Cloud c OAuth2Token
+requestTokenProvider1 :: Cloud Provider1 OAuth2Token
 {% endhighlight %}

 # Long overdue aside : why bother ?

 This highly polymorphic way of writing functions might feel alien at first, but it lets us be as general _or_ precise as we need to.
 In particular, one of the initial requirements I mentioned was the ability to talk independently about these external data providers, since each has a distinct behaviour and requires different information, but under one same interface.

 The `Cloud c a` type is this interface.
-The parametrization over provider type `c` lets us provide independent implementations of the HTTP exception handling code, for example:
+The parametrization over provider type `c` lets us declare the associated authentication types (with TypeFamilies) and separate implementations of the HTTP exception handling code, for example:

 {% highlight haskell %}
 {-# language FlexibleInstances #-}

 data Provider1

+instance HasCredentials Provider1 where type Credentials Provider1 = TokenCredentials
+  type Token Provider1 = OAuth2Token

 instance MonadHttp (Cloud Provider1) where handleHttpException e = ...